pstrzalk/vibe-coding/Readme.md

 ## Contents

-My attempts of creating things I need in my daily life / work / free time.
+My attempts at creating things I need in my daily life, work, and free time.

 ### Learn irregular verbs in English

 My son has to learn 100+ irregular verbs for his English classes.
 We've all been there.
-Hopefully, it may be a bit easier, given the right vibes.
+Hopefully, it might be a bit easier, given the right vibes.

 - Created with: Gemini 2.5 Pro Experimental 3-25.
 The context filled 156587 tokens.
 - Lesson learned: